GioByte10/American-Sign-Language-Glove/README.md

 # American Sign Language Glove

 The ASL Glove is capable of translating physical hand gestures representing the ASL alphabet into text.
-We use the Arduino Nano 33 BLE Sense Rev 2 to get data from flex sensors (resistors), an accelerometer, and a gyroscope.
+We use the Arduino Nano 33 BLE Sense Rev2 to get data from flex sensors (resistors), an accelerometer, and a gyroscope.
 This data is sent through Serial to a computer and fed into a Python KNN algorithm to make a prediction for the current character.
 Finally, we show the text through an on-glove LCD screen and a custom Bluetooth Low Energy App.
-This repository aims to give an in-depth analysis of our design choices, how the glove works, and how to make your own.
+This repository aims to give an in-depth analysis of our design choices, how the glove works, and how you can make your own.
 ![](_assets/flow_.png?raw=true)

 ## Alphabet